fhlyhv/BISN/README.md

 options.prm_learning = 1;
 K = BISN_integrated(XDat, options);

+In addition to the sparse K matrix, there are other output parameters, including the estimated mean and variance of the elements in the precision matrix before sparsifying K, the imputed missing data.
+Please refer to the function BISN_integrated.m for more details.

 An example of testing BISN_integrated on synthetic data w/o missing data can be found in example.m.
 To apply BISN to your own data, you may store your data in a nxp matrix as above, normalize the data (i.e.,